Mexico driving guide – Road rules in Mexico

 With many civilians crossing highways, and motorbikes suddenly appearing on roads, driving while distracted is a bad practice.

 This practice could lead to serious irreparable issues.
 Moreover, if you’re texting or calling somebody while in traffic, you might not notice the traffic sign.
-Being distracted will create delays and problems regarding the traffic.
+Being distracted will create delays and problems regarding traffic.

 Always bring the essential driving documents for tourists